-You can buy insect-repelling clothes for your dog, made by the same companies that make insect repellent clothes for humans.
+You can buy insect-repelling clothes for your dog, made by the same companies that make insect-repellent clothes for humans.
 Treated with permethrin, the gear will repel mosquitoes, ticks, and fleas.
 There are different products available – dog beds, blankets, neck gaiters, bandanas, and super stylish T-shirts.
-This gear may help to keep mosquitoes away, but it doesn’t protect your dog where he risks getting most bites, on his snout and ears.
+This gear may help to keep mosquitoes away, but it doesn’t protect your dog where he risks getting the most bites, on his snout and ears.

 Whatever measures you take, it is likely your dog will get some mosquito bites.
 If your dog is bitten watch out for any unusual symptoms.
 If in doubt take your dog to see the vet.

 Heartworm disease is dangerous and can kill your dog, so make sure your dog is protected.